Mbonnema2022/Product-Preview-Card-Component/README.md

 ## Acknowledgments

-I would like to acknowledge YWeb Career Academy Front End Developer Boot camp()for all they taught me in 15 weeks .I neve rthought i could get paid to learn and i am glad i did this program ,Also thank you to my instructor: Ola
+I would like to acknowledge YWeb Career Academy Front End Developer Boot camp(https://www.ywcamadison.org/what-were-doing/employment-transit/yweb-career-academy/)for all they taught me in 15 weeks .I neve rthought i could get paid to learn and i am glad i did this program ,Also thank you to my instructor: Ola
 [ola-show](https://github.com/ola-show) and the soft skills instructors and case managers Saul cortes(scortes@ywcamadison.org) and aurealia johnson(auralia ajohnson@ywcamadison.org ).If you want to learn coding and front end development contavt your local Ywca and see if they offer a YWeb Career Academy.It s worth it .